 Reviewed: 30 October 2013, 12:30 NZDT

 Still current at: 09 December 2013

 There is some risk to your security in Papua New Guinea due to violent crime and the potential for civil unrest and we advise caution.

 New Zealanders in Papua New Guinea should exercise a high degree of personal security awareness at all times, especially in public places and areas frequented by foreigners.
 No resistance should be given if you are the victim of an armed robbery or carjacking, as this could lead to an escalation in violence.
-Avoid walking alone during the day and especially at night, and avoid displaying visible signs of wealth (i.e. don’t wear jewellery or carry any items that may be attractive to robbers).
+Avoid walking alone during the day and especially at night, and avoid displaying visible signs of wealth (i.e. don’t wear jewellery or electronic items).
 Isolated public areas such as golf courses, beaches and parks can be dangerous.

 Armed and unarmed carjackings in Port Moresby, Lae and Mt Hagen continue to be a problem, as well as in the area between Lae and Nadzab Airport although the use of violence in such cases is uncommon, especially if victims do not resist.
 Travel along the Highlands Highway can also be affected by tribal and community disputes.
 Armed robbery is also a regular occurrence, and road security conditions should be checked before commencing travel.

 Drivers are urged to take extreme caution when driving at any time of the day or night.
 Always drive with windows closed and car doors locked.
 Where possible, avoid smaller or remote roads with less traffic.
 Should a driver be involved in or witness a road accident he/she may find themselves at personal risk as crowds tend to form quickly after an accident and they may attack those whom they perceive to be responsible.
 Persons involved in accidents should proceed directly to the nearest police station rather than stopping at the scene of an accident.